jrmurray000/psp-constraint-example/README.md

 #Example Conversion of SCC Policy to Gatekeeper PSP Constraints

-Converts the following 'restricted' SCC to Gatekeeper PSP constraints:
+Converts the following 'restricted' SCC to Gatekeeper PSP constraints.

+See "restricted_constraints.yaml" for the equivalent Gatekeeper constraints, which use ConstraintTemplates available in the Gatekeeper project library.

 ```
 apiVersion: v1